CALL US NOW: 0207-700-2354

 A Flamboyant History

-Lady Abdy ‘s family line was famous and flamboyant.
+Lady Iya Abdy ‘s family line was famous and flamboyant.
 Her grandfather Nikolay Gay was a friend of Leo Tolstoy, a member of Russian high society and popular painter.
 Her father, George de Gay, was a celebrated actor who was, according to Diana Vreeland “known from one end of Russia to the other.
 One night he was Boris Gudunov, the next Ivan the terrible, and he travelled in caravans with parrots and leopards and cheetahs and tigers.
 That’s how Iya was brought up.”
 Her brother, Gregory Gay, was also an actor, who appeared in small speaking parts in over 100 American films including Casablanca.
 Her son, Gregory Gaynes, also became a stage and film actor in the US who was very well known and starred in Police Academy amongst other productions.

-Iya left Russia with her family during the Russian Revolution.
+Iya Abdy left Russia with her family during the Russian Revolution.
 They fled to Finland, where Iya married a Dutch businessman called Gerrit Jongejans.
 In 1917 they had a son, Gregory Jongejans, who upon emigrating to America changed his name to Gregory Gaynes as above.

 Patron of the Arts

-But only a few years later Iya left her husband and son and moved to Paris, where she became a sensation in Parisian society, frequenting the salon of the Comtesse de Noailles.
+But only a few years later Iya Abdy left her husband and son and moved to Paris, where she became a sensation in Parisian society, frequenting the salon of the Comtesse de Noailles.
 Celebrated for her flouting of convention and free spiritedness as well as instantly recognisable appearance, Iya became friends with Coco Chanel, who gave her clothes for free, and Chanel’s best friend, Jean Cocteau.

-She became a patron of the arts, supporting Andre Derain and (Balthasar Klossowski de Rola).
+Iya Abdy became a patron of the arts, supporting Andre Derain and (Balthasar Klossowski de Rola).
 During this period, her portrait was painted and photographed, she was mentioned by diarists and poems were written in her honour.
 In 1927 a poet called Harry Crosby met her.
 He called her “The Lady of the Music Shop (Lady A)” and added: “she is strange and she wears strange hats from Reboux and I liked her.”This is the poem he wrote in her honour:

 Originality and Grandeur